-The PredictWind weather routing is the best way to get your trip's most accurate forecast data.
-The data size is tiny, which is ideal for Satellite & SSB connections.
+The PredictWind weather router is the best way to get your trip's most accurate forecast data.
+The data available in Map, Graph and Table format is detailed, simply looking at a Wind Map critical information is missed.
+The data size is tiny, which is ideal for a Satellite or SSB connection.

-The weather routing shows the results from 6 forecasts:
+The weather routing shows the results from the following 6 forecast models:

 General Notes

-The weather routing or departure planning will always use the highest resolution (1km,8km,15km, 25km,50km) and the most accurate GRIB files available.
-As the weather routing or departure planning is calculated on the PredictWind server, it is not dependent on what GRIB files you have downloaded, making the weather routing file size small, typically 5-9kb.
-The GRIB files are only used to visualize the routing.
+The weather routing or departure planning will always use the highest resolution (1km,8km,15km, 25km,50km) so the most accurate data.
+As the weather routing or departure planning is calculated on the PredictWind server, it is not dependent on what GRIB files you have downloaded, making the weather routing file size small, typically 15-25Kb.
+The GRIB files or Maps are only used to visualize the routing.

 This multiple forecast approach is called 'Ensemble' forecasting, where you can have high confidence if all forecasts are similar.
 If there is a spread in the forecasts and optimal routes, it shows the uncertainty in the forecast.